fjelltopp/unaids_data_specifications/README.md

 specification of these schemas.

 Schemas are organised in sub directories by data package.
-Each version of a package schema that has been used in production must be seperately saved so that historical data packages remain well defined.
+Each version of a package schema that has been used in production must be separately saved so that historical data packages remain well defined.
+An integer version number should be reflected at the start of the file name and also at the end of the "type" field.

 ### table_schemas